OVERCOMING THE SAINTS

 Jeremiah also began in victory.

-See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant.
+See, I have this day set you over the nations and over the kingdoms, to root out and to pull down, to destroy and to throw down, to build and to plant.”
 (Jeremiah 1:10)

 Later in his life, Jeremiah was brought low.
 His testimony was affected.

-Why is my pain perpetual, and my wound incurable, which refuseth to be healed? wilt thou be altogether unto me as a liar, and as waters that fail?
+Why is my pain perpetual and my wound incurable, which refuses to be healed?
+Will you surely be to me like an unreliable stream, as waters that fail?
 (Jeremiah 15:18)

 Both Job and Jeremiah were vindicated and emerged from their afflictions in victory.